-- The icon property should refer to a file with the given file name in the same folder as the extended configuration file (so it can be downloaded by the import wizard and used in the process diagrams).
-Icons should be 16x16 GIF files. - The category property defines the category this service should be placed under when browsing the repository. - The defaultHandler property defines the default handler implementation (i.e. the Java class that implements the WorkItemHandler interface and can be used to execute the service).
-This can automatically be registered as the handler for that service when importing the service from the repository. - The documentation property defines a documentation file that describes what the service does and how it works.
-This property should refer to a HTML file with the given name in the same folder as the extended configuration file (so it can be shown by the import wizard when browsing the repository). - The dependencies property defines additional dependencies that are necessary to execute this service.
+- The documentation property defines a documentation file that describes what the service does and how it works.
+This property should refer to a HTML file with the given name in the same folder as the extended configuration file (so it can be shown by the import wizard when browsing the repository). - TThe dependencies property defines additional dependencies that are necessary to execute this service.
 This usually includes the handler implementation JAR, but could also include additional external dependencies.
 These dependencies should also be located on the repository on the given location (relative to the folder where the extended configuration file is located), so they can be downloaded by the import wizard when importing the service.
+If the necessary dependencies are located in a maven repository you can define them via the mavenDependencies property, for example: